uob-team-project/team99/README.md

 This application was generated using JHipster 8.7.3 for the team project 2024-2025 module at the university of Birmingham.

-# Team 00
+# Team 99

 TODO:

-1. Add your team number above (replace X)
+1. Add your team number above

 2. Add your name below:

-   - Alice S. example@student.bham.ac.uk
-   - Bob S. example@student.bham.ac.uk
+   - Madasar m.a.shah@bham.ac.uk

 3. Modify [gdpr-policy.component.html](src/main/webapp/app/gdpr-policy/gdpr-policy.component.html) to add your team number (replace X) and team members to the contact section.